NanoRocket/UdacitySDRound2/README.md

 ### Training
 #### Reference experiment

-As seen in the large losses below, the reference experiment had massive losses in the high 100s, and the recall and precision were near zero.
+As seen in the image below, the reference experiment had massive losses in the high 100s, and the recall and precision were near zero.

 ![png](images/training/reference_loss.png)
 ![png](images/training/reference_recall_precision.png)